Metal-King-Boo/assorted-python/README.md

    - Uses a set to sift out unique words in a file of unique words
 3. Employee Prog
    - Collects information to create a file detailing all employees
-5. File Exceptions
+4. File Exceptions
-   -
+   - average all numbers in a file and handle IO errors
+   - display all numbers in a file and handle IO errors
+   - dsiplay number average and handle incorrect data
+   - display the first five lines of a user selected file
+   - get the number of names found in the names.txt file
+   - display the contents of a file along with a line number
+   - get the sum and number of values in the random.txt file
+   - write a series of random numbers to a file
+   - get the sum of numbers found in numbers.txt
+5. Function Prog
+   - uses functions to calculate the cost of a paint job
+   - sets up a basic game of rock/paper/scissors
-6. Gas Price Program
+6. Gas Price Prog
-   -
+   - handles statistical data on gass prices
-7. Grade Program
+7. Grade Prog
-   -
+   - reutrns a grade letter depending on the number given
 8. List Program
-   -
+   - ...
 9. Loop Program
-   -
+   - ...
 10. MatPlot Program
-   -
+    - ...
 11. Modular Program
-   -
+    - ...
 12. Orion Program
-   -
+    - ...
 13. Rain Program
-   -
+    - ...
-15. Target Program
+14. Target Program
-   -
+    - ...